| |

 The Domestic Pig Pigs have been domesticated now for over 5,000 years, and are found across on every continent, except for Antartica, and just about every country in the world.
 There is not much difference between domestic and wild types, and domestics easily make the transition back to being wild, and have done so in some countries such as New Zealand, where they cause extensive environmental damage.
 In my country, Bermuda, sailors who were shipwrecked there in the 17th century found previously domesticated hogs that had found their way to shore from previous shipwrecks and returned to their wild state.

 Because of their mild manner and the fact that they will eat just about any form of food, they were easy to domesticate and early humans prefered them over cows and other livestock.
 People also used their hide for shields, their bones for tools and weapons, and their bristles for brushes.
-Pigs found their way to North America compliments of early spanish explorers, and those that escaped into the wild were happily eaten by the Native American Indians.
+The useful animals found their way to North America compliments of early Spanish explorers, and those that escaped into the wild were happily eaten by the Native American Indians.

 Following is a listing and brief description of some of the major domesticated breeds (and a few rare ones!) from around the world. we'll start with some swine from merry old England!